 A combi boiler has the basic components a boiler needs, namely a gas fueled burner and a heat exchanger which transports the heat.
 It focuses on one of its two tasks: heating the house or providing a water source with hot water.

 With regards to the heating of water; it basically works on demand.
 So the boiler will heat water only when you open the tap for hot water.
 The heated water will go to where it is needed.
 This results in almost no loss of precious energy allowing for increased efficiency.
 Whereas old boilers lose around 40% of the heat, greener boilers will only lose about 5%.

 One slight drawback of a combi boiler is that multiple demands of heat at the same time might lead to some loss of water pressure.
 So two people taking a shower at the same time in two separate bathrooms will have an impact on the performance of the boiler.
 Keep in mind that a combi boiler might be more compatible with smaller houses and households.

 4 Things That Determine the Costs of a Combi Boiler

 - Personal wishes and needs

-The costs of a boiler are of course tied to its size and performance.
-So one of the most important things to consider when you are contemplating buying a combi boiler, are your personal wishes, household needs and the way your house was built (especially the size of your home).
+Combi boiler costs are of course tied to its size and performance.
+So one of the most important things to consider before making the purchase, are your personal wishes, household needs and the way your house was built (especially the size of your home).

-Boiler sizes range from 24 to 27 KW for small houses, 28 to 34 KW for the medium-sized and often free standing houses and finally 35 to 42 KW for large houses.
+Boiler sizes range from 24 to 27 kWh for small houses, 28 to 34 kWh for the medium-sized and often free standing houses and finally 35 to 42 kWh for large houses.
 Another factor that influences the right type of boiler your needs is the way your home is structured and insulated.